swacisko/pace-2022/README.md

 Optional: build solvers mentioned in 'Requirements' section and place properly named binaries in the directory where DiVerSeS can be found (in the example this is the "build" directory).

+To build FINDMINHS solver you can use "cargo build -\-release" command in FINDMINHS directory (for more details see the solvers site).

+To build WGYC solver you can use "./compile.sh" command in WGYC directory (for more details see the solvers site).

 ***

 **Usage:**